Silent Twins: The Haunting Case of June and Jennifer Gibbons

 A chilling excerpt from Jennifer’s diary further illustrates their shared disdain, and possibly sheds light on why the two took to inflicting bodily harm on one another: “We have become fatal enemies in each other’s eyes.
 We feel the irritating deadly rays come out of our bodies, stinging each other’s skin.
 I say to myself, can I get rid of my own shadow, impossible or not possible?
 Without my shadow, would I die?
 Without my shadow, would I gain life, be free or left to die?
 Without my shadow, which I identify with a face of misery, deception, murder.”

-Such writing was a major creative outlet for the Gibbons twins.
+Such writing was a major creative outlet for June and Jennifer Gibbons.
 They even penned a few novels, though the books continued themes of mayhem and violence.
 June’s Pepsi-Cola Addict is about a teen who’s seduced by his schoolteacher then sent away to a reformatory where he fights off the advances of a homosexual guard.
 Jennifer’s Discomania is a disturbing little tale about the “insane violence” that goes down at a disco.